 - 2 teaspoons maple syrup

 - Prepare the squash by peeling it, cutting it in half and scraping out the seeds.

-- Cut the squash into ½ inch cubes, place on a lightly oiled baking sheet and roast at 400° for 30-40 minutes, turning once or twice, until all the pieces are tender and have a few small brown spots.
+- Cut the squash into bite-size cubes, place on a lightly oiled baking sheet and roast at 400° for 30-40 minutes, turning once or twice, until all the pieces are tender and have a few small brown spots.

-- While roasting the squash, toss together spinach, cooked quinoa, apple, pepitas and cranberries in a large salad bowl.
+- While roasting the squash, toss together spinach, cooked quinoa, apple and cranberries in a large salad bowl.
 Add cooled pepitas (or pecans) once they’ve been toasted.

 - Prepare dressing by placing all remaining ingredients (tahini through maple syrup) in a blender and blend until smooth.

 - Once the butternut squash is done roasting, allow it to cool and then place into the salad bowl with the other ingredients.
 Pour the dressing over the salad and toss to coat.
 Serve immediately.

 - Calories: 561

 - Sodium: 641mg

 - Saturated Fat: 3g